pkgcore/pkgcore/doc/config.rst

 -----------------------

-If you have pyparsing installed pkgcore supports a second configuration file format that is very similar to the --dump output (not entirely identical: the string escaping rules are different).
+If you have pyparsing installed pkgcore supports a second configuration file format that is very similar to the dump output (not entirely identical: the string escaping rules are different).
 It does not try to detect what format your config file is in: pkgcore.conf is always in "ini" format.
 But you can load a second